 A Blog Not Far Enough

-In this blog, I discuss how my personal ethics hinder the kinds of stories I allow myself to write.
-Let’s take a second look at this topic.
-Some real-life people are racist, sexist, closed-minded, or overtly offensive.
-Most of the time, we ignore these people, but sometimes we confront or even celebrate them.
-For example, the obnoxious talk show host Howard Stern has a large following.
+I wanted to take a second look at how my ethics hinder the kinds of stories I can write.
+In real life, some people are racist, sexist, closed-minded, or overtly offensive.
+Most of the time, we ignore these people, but sometimes we must confront them, and even stranger, we celebrate them.
+For example, the obnoxious talk show host Howard Stern has a large following, despite often making offensive comments.

-Let’s examine my mental block logically.
-I write funny offensive statement X. From my perspective, there are four likely outcomes.
-A percentage of my readers will like X. A portion will not care, and a portion will dislike X. Lastly, a portion will take great offense.
-Given equal people, that means I could lose two of my four readers.
+Let’s examine this from a high level.
+I write a funny, offensive statement X, and there are four likely outcomes.
+A percentage of readers will like X, a portion will not care, and a portion will dislike X. Lastly, a portion will take great offense.
+Thus, I could offend or lose two of my four readers.

 This is not my core issue, but we are close.
-I do not permit myself to write offensive material.
-Let me explain.
-Let’s invent the character Sally.
-As a writer, I can write Sally into every situation and make her any type of person.
+Let’s invent the character, Sally.
+As a writer, I can write Sally into every situation and make her any kind of person.
 Of course, I avoid lots of territory because of my ethics.
-For example, Sally’s dialog will never contain racial slurs.
+For example, Sally’s dialogue will never contain racial slurs.
 Granted, I might write, “Sally made a racially insensitive comment about Steve.”
-That statement completely covers the topic, and the reader understands exactly what is going on.
-In my mind, Sally can be a racist character, but I do not need to offend my readers with offensive statements.
+That statement completely covers the topic, and the reader understands precisely what is going on.
+Thus, Sally can successfully be a racist character without offending my readers with offensive statements.

 We are now closer to the core issue.
-In the actual world, offensive actions have happened, are happening, and will happen.
-The argument is that unless we explore offensive material, it will continue its hold on society.
-If I write an offensive scene, my actions will help people understand and confront offensive people.
+In the real world, offensive actions have occurred, are occurring, and will occur.
+The argument is that unless we explore offensive material, it will continue take hold on our society.

-There is another part of this issue.
-Sally can be offensive, understand her problems, apologize, and grow.
-Also, Steve can confront Sally and put her on the right path, or he can learn to ignore Sally.
-This kind of writing should be acceptable.
+There is another side of this issue.
+Sally can be offensive, but she can also understand her problems, apologize, and grow.
+Additionally, Steve can either confront Sally and guide her on the right path or learn to ignore her.
+This kind of writing should be acceptable, but I still do not wish to explore it.

 And there is my dilemma.
 I disagree with the concept that presenting offensive material is honorable or morally needed.
-Yet, as I have seen in actual life, offensive actions can lead to positive outcomes.
+Yet, as I have seen many instances of offensive people and material.
+Additionally, I have seen positive changes in difficult people.

 Here is the heart of my issue.
-Does not violating my ethics make me part of the problem?
+Does maintaining my ethics make me part of the problem?
 I want to scream, “NO!
 I am a good person and want to improve this world.”
-Yet, if we think about this logically, a tiny part of myself contributes to the pain associated with real world offenses.
+Yet, if we think about this logically, a tiny part of myself contributes to the pain associated with real-world offenses.

-I have explored this moral dilemma ever since I wrote that blog.
-Of course, I will not be writing offensive material.
-So, the point is moot.
-However, a small part of me thinks about being part of the problem, and a different small part of me wants to explore offensive material in my writing.
+Still, I will never write offensive material, so the point is moot.
+However, a small part of me thinks about being part of the problem, and a different small part of me wants to write more to explore offensive material.

 A larger part of me has reacted to the criticism my work has already generated and never wants to offend another reader.
 Yet, I know people will occasionally get offended no matter what I do.
-I also know that offensive work has a large niche in the entertainment world and has been responsible for significant positive change.
+I also know that offensive work has a significant niche in the entertainment world and has been responsible for substantial positive change.

 My mental argument is not going away.
 Yet, I like that I understand and confront my own beliefs.
 This is how people grow.